domoticz/domoticz/dzVents/documentation/README.md

 ##[2.4.4]
 - Fixed rawTime and rawData so it shows leading zeros when values are below 10.
 - Fixed one wildcard issue.
 Should now work as expected.
+- Fixed a problem in Domoticz where you couldn't change the state of some door contact-like switches using the API or dzVents.
+That seems to work now.

 ##[2.4.3]
 - Fixed trigger wildcards.
 Now you can do `*aa*bb*cc` or `a*` which will require the target to start with an `a`